dotnet/arcade/automated-image-generation13997.md

 * Extend osob-cli with functionality to:
     * get state of image creation from the Image Factory based on a Tracking Id
     * submit a new job to Image Factory using payload from a specified file
-    * search all configurations which use specified variables, substitue variables and send all payloads to the Image Factory.
+    * search all configurations which use specified variables, substitute variables and send all payloads to the Image Factory.
+* Create a new pipeline which will be triggered by a change of variables files.
+When any variable is updated (e.g. Visual Studio URL is updated to a new version) then all affected images are regenerated.
+As image generation takes long time to complete, this pipeline has to be executed several times per day to check status of image creation and to fail on any error.
 * Move Helix image definitions from the Image Factory repository to our repository.
 I checked with Casey that there wasn't ever need for a change, except bounce of VS version.
-It shouldn't give us additional maintanace cost.
-The reason why we need to move them is introduction of custom variables (see example bellow).
+It shouldn't give us additional maintenance cost.
+The reason why we need to move them is introduction of custom variables (see an example below).
 As part of the move I would suggest to start using JSON file format as it's expected input of the Image Factory.
 Having it in YAML would only mean that we will need to transform a payload before sending it.
-For more information you can find current image definitons [here](https://devdiv.visualstudio.com/XlabImageFactory/_git/ImageConfigurations?path=%2FMonthly%2FHelixBaseImages)
+For more information you can find current image definitions [here](https://devdiv.visualstudio.com/XlabImageFactory/_git/ImageConfigurations?path=%2FMonthly%2FHelixBaseImages)

 ### Examples